2022 Last-Minute Year-End General Business Income Tax Deductions

-This article provides you with seven powerful business tax deduction strategies that you can easily understand and implement before the end of 2020.
+This article gives you six powerful business tax deduction strategies you can easily understand and implement before the end of 2022.

 1. Prepay Expenses Using the IRS Safe Harbor